 Some software programs are too complicated for most business owners who don’t understand double entry accounting.
 As a result, you could potentially leave yourself with ‘shoe-box’ packed with information that will either expose you to risk in a tax audit, or require your accountant to spend extra time and money sorting out.

 2. Short-changing yourself by not claiming valid tax deductions

-Many business owners often ‘short-change’ themselves of tax deductions they can rightfully claim.
+Many business owners often ‘short-chang’ themselves of tax deductions they can rightfully claim.
 In most cases this is a simple oversight such as not keeping accurate records of cash expenditure.